Scooters In Rome: Your Complete Guide To Electric Rentals

 Lime Scooters on Sidewalk in Rome, Italy.

-Rules For Rome Electric Scooters
+Rules For E-Scooters In Rome

 When you are done with it, the e-scooter should be parked off the road.
 As I mentioned before, this typically means on the sidewalk.
 Please be considerate of those that live in Rome and leave them in a position that is as unobtrusive as possible.